Residency – Program Information

 Elective Rotations

-The department provides eight blocks of pathology electives, generally to upper level residents.
+The department provides four blocks of pathology electives, generally to upper level residents.
 Residents can choose electives in any of the core rotations.
 Electives can also be designed to meet the needs of the resident.
 Approved research and rotations at other institutions are also possible, at the discretion of the Program Director, Office of Graduate Medical Education, and Department.

 Teaching and Research